 In addition to the income limits outlined above, the applicant must have been a resident in the Town of Tiverton for a term no less than 3 years prior to the year in which the exemption is sought.
 The applicant must be at least 65 years of age as of December 31st in the year immediately preceeding, and no income bearing commercial or mixed use properties qualify.

 Contact the Tax Assessor's office for full details.

 Link to Poverty Guidelines

-Farm, Forest and Open Space Program.
+Farm, Forest and Open Space Program (FFOS).

-Yearly Affirmation Forms are mailed out to each participant in the program which must be signed and returned by January 31.
+For continued qualification, Yearly Affirmation Forms are mailed out to each participant in the program which must be signed and returned by January 31.

-For 2016, the recommended maximum (assessed) values are:
+For 2018, the recommended assessed values are:

 Ornamental Crops, including land devoted to floriculture, nursery, and turf production, as well as the land under greenhouses: $1,955 per acre.